 Panic is a word that’s used a lot, but what does it really mean?
 And how is a panic attack different from just ‘panic’?

 Panic is your body’s alarm system, there to tell us to be careful of something.
 This is useful if you’re under attack because the body gets pumped with adrenaline which help us run away, or stand and fight if need be.
 Nowadays, that adrenaline might also come in useful if you find yourself face to face with a burglar, for example, but mostly, panic is your body overreacting to what it thinks is a threat.
+You may feel panic as a result of anxiety, stress, dangerous situations or other situations that make you feel extremely nervous.

 A panic attack is an extreme version of panic.
 They can feel more intense than usual panicky feelings.
 Or they can last for longer, or simply come out of nowhere, even when there’s no threat.
 Symptoms can include: